PoisotLab/ms_betadiversity_response/maintext.md

 ---
 author: Timothée Poisot
 date: \today
-title: "Dissimilarity of species interaction networks: how to measure the effect of species turnover"
+title: "Dissimilarity of species interaction networks: how to quantify the impact of species turnover?"
 ---

+Ecological networks are variable both in time and space [@Poisot2015SpeWhy;
+@Trojelsgaard2016EcoNet] - this variability motivated the emergence of methodology to compare ecological networks, in a way that meshes with the usual approaches of comparison of ecological communities, *i.e.* $\beta$-diversity;
+although the definiton of $\beta$-diversity is a contentious topic amongst community ecologists [see *e.g.* @Tuomisto2010DivBet], the need to understand network variability is motivated by the fact that species that make up the networks do not react to their environment in the same way, and therefore the
+$\beta$-diversity of networks may behave in complex ways.

+@Poisot2012DisSpe and @Canard2014EmpEva have suggested an approach to
+$\beta$-diversity for ecological networks which is based on the comparison of shared and unique links among species, and differentiate this sharing of links between common and unique species.
+This framework has been widely adopted since its publication, with recent examples using it to understand the effect of fire on pollination systems [@Baronio2021NatFir]; the impact of rewiring on spatio-temporal network dynamics [@Campos-Moreno2021ImpInt]; the effects of farming on rural and urban landscapes on species interactions [@Olsson2021IntPla]; and as a tool to estimate the sampling completeness of networks [@Souza2021PlaSam].
+It has, similarly, received a number of extensions, including the ability to account for interaction strength [@Magrach2017PlaNet], the ability to handle probabilistic ecological networks [@Poisot2016StrPro], and the integration into the Local Contribution to Beta Diversity [@Legendre2013BetDiv] approach to understand how environment changes drive network dissimilarity [@Poisot2017HosPar].

-In a  recent contribution, @Frund2021DisSpe argues that the calculation of network dissimilarity terms first introduced by @Poisot2012DisSpe is incorrect, as it can lead to over-estimating the role of interactions between shared species in a network, and therefore under-estimate the importance of species turnover across network.
-Here, I present an argument for why this is not the case, and urge network ecologists to exercise greater caution when attempting to "normalize" the effect of species turnover in network dissimilarity, as it may invalidate the calculation.
+In a  recent contribution, @Frund2021DisSpe argues that the calculation of network dissimilarity terms as outlined by @Poisot2012DisSpe is incorrect, as it can lead to over-estimating the role of interactions between shared species in a network ("rewiring"), and therefore underestimate the importance of species turnover across networks.
+Here, I present a more thorough justification of the methodological choices for the @Poisot2021DisSpe method, explain how information about species turnover can be extracted from its decomposition, and conduct numerical experiments to guide the interpretation of the $\beta$-diversity values thus obtained.

 ## Partitioning network dissimilarity